International Student Information

 Please consult the Pre-College Programs pages for additional general application requirements.

-All international students must stay in the College’s residence halls.
-Summer 2014 pre-college students will stay in the Piano Row Residence Hall, in four- or six-person suites.
+All international students must stay in one of the College’s residence halls, and students are typically assigned to a four- or six-person suite.
 The residence hall has 24-hour building security.

-- Journalism I students may move into the residence hall on July 5, 2014.
-They must move out of the residence hall by 12:00 noon on Saturday, July 19, 2014.
+- Journalism students may move into the residence hall on July 5, 2015.
+They must move out of the residence hall by noon on Saturday, July 25, 2015.

 Professional staff and student staff members live in the residence hall, explain College policies, refer students to College services and offices, respond to emergency situations, sponsor after-program activities, and provide general support services to residents.
 Support services include mediation of interpersonal conflicts, responding to emergencies, enforcement of College policies, and assisting students in general during their stay.